This Is the Single Best Way to Defend Yourself Against Airplane Germs

 Scientists are still learning how proper sleep contributes to staying healthy.
-A new study published in February in the Journal of Experimental Medicine asserts that T cells, a type of white blood cell, are “critical to the body's immune response,” and that they are better equiped to do so in individuals who get enough sleep.
+A study published in February 2019 in the Journal of Experimental Medicine asserts that T cells, a type of white blood cell, are "critical to the body's immune response," and that they are better equipped to do so in individuals who get enough sleep.

 The researchers looked into a group of signaling molecules known as "Gαs-coupled receptor agonists."
 These molecules, the team explained, can suppress the immune system.
 Whether or not they also inhibit the ability of T cells to fight infections was unknown previous to the study.